|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-The crew were found and assisted by Reverand M. Nixon of the London Missionary Society, as well as Sgt Hill, the soul survivor of "Tojo's Nitemare".
+The entire crew swam ashore unhurt.
+Later, they were located and assisted by Reverend M. Nixon of the London Missionary Society (LMS) as well as Sgt Hill, the soul survivor of B-25C "Tojo's Nitemare".
 Nixon reported the ditching to ANGAU officer Captain 'Mac' Rich, who sailed from Samarai aboard the Marek, who arrived and met them, then looked for B-25C "Salvo Sadie" returning with that crew on May 1, 1942 to the Fife Bay area.

 On May 2, 1942, "Chattanooga Choo Choo" crew wanted to salvage personal effects from the plane, and three launches were commandeered, and they unsuccessfully attempted to drag the aircraft to shallower water, they gave up at sunset.

 The survivors of the triple ditching left the area on May 3 aboard the Marek to Milne Bay, where they held a memorial service for the crew of "Tojo's Nitemare".
 On May 4, 1942 departed aboard MV Matoma traveling westward via Abau Island before arriving at Port Moresby ten days later and were sent back to Australia.

 "The bomber is actually in Mullins Harbor, part of Fife Bay District.
 As a school boy in about 1968 we used to go out there at low tide and play on the wreckage.
 Now, it is dropping deeper and deeper in the mud.
 The whole body is still there, but bits and pieces have been taken only."

 Perkins passed away on June 9, 1999 at age 79.
 He is buried at East Memorial Gardens in Texarkana, AR.